 I love your coastal cliffs that stretch for miles, drawing my eye to some far speck of shore that beckons me onward, drawing me ever onward out of my spellbound state.

-(Visit: Slieve League in County Donegal.
-Almost three times higher than the Cliffs of Moher and far less touristy, Slieve League is a MUST.
-Plus, it’s free, and you can hike as far and as high as you like!)
+Slieve League in County Donegal is almost three times higher than the Cliffs of Moher and far less touristy.
+Plus, it’s free, and you can hike as far and as high as you like!

 I love your narrow, winding roadways that scarcely fit two cars in passing, but reward the effort with brilliant vistas around each bend.